simon0302010/Lyriks/README.md

 ## TODO

-- Fix up lyrics using Gemini
 - Per-word highlighting in videos
 - Fancier video styles and effects
 - Add more robust error handling
 - Ask which background to use
 - Batch processing
+- Loading bars
+- Karaoke function

 ---